 But in 2016 our family experienced a real tragedy.
 My sister in law lost her first baby.
 Of course as a midwife I am well aware that stillbirth is statistically rare but can happen, and as a hypnobirthing teacher I have supported many women who are deeply fearful that it will happen.

 It is really important for us, that something positive comes out of Evan's story.
 So out of love for baby Evan and to acknowledge his parents' strength, we designed the Onestrong Mother pin in November 2016.

 This pin was to reach out a hand of support to EVERY mother and father who had lost a baby at any gestation.
 Be it a glimmer of light at six weeks or a full future in technicolour at forty.

-We are proud to say that £5 from the sale of every pin went directly to SANDS (Stillbirth And Neonatal Death Charity), and their research to prevent stillbirth in the future.
-And we raised a grand total of £2795!!
+We are proud to say that £5 from the sale of every pin goes directly to SANDS (Stillbirth And Neonatal Death Charity), and their research to prevent stillbirth in the future.
+And we have raised £2800 so far!!

 Together we are One.
 Together we are Stronger.
 Onestrong.

 My sister, my daughter and myself were lucky enough to enjoy an incredibly abundant Christmas in 2016.
 Whilst this was lovely, it left me thinking of all those who had so much less than us.
 I wondered how I could teach my daughter some of the big life lessons, including gratitude, generosity, empathy and love.
 When we have so much, there are girls her very age with not enough food, no shoes and unable to go to school.
 I thought of the mothers out there whose deep desire is simply to provide for their children, but who are struggling every day.